 First, You Should Know: I'm One of You

-I grew up before anyone had language for why my brain worked differently, so I just thought I was broken.
+I grew up before anyone had language for brains like mine.
+So I just assumed I was broken.
+Malfunctioning.
+A factory defect they forgot to recall.

 And then I got dogs.

-If you're here, you probably know what I'm talking about.
+If you're here, you already know what I'm talking about.

 This brand exists because of that love.

-And because six days after I found a golf ball-sized lump on my dog Gideon, he was gone.
+And because six days after I found a golf ball-sized lump on my dog Gideon's neck, he was gone.

-Sixty-seven days later, I adopted Zeke, a deaf rescue boxer who became my reason to keep breathing.
-A year after that, I found a tiny lump on him.
+Sixty-seven days after losing Gideon, I adopted Zeke.
+A deaf rescue Boxer who became, without exaggeration, my reason to keep breathing.
+A year later I found a tiny lump on him.
 Pea-sized.
 Nothing like Gideon's.
-But I didn't wait to see if it got bigger.
+Most people would have waited to see if it grew.

-But not knowing cost me Gideon.
-And, now knowing and refusing to wait has kept Zeke alive.
+Not knowing cost me Gideon.
+Knowing and refusing to wait has kept Zeke alive.

-So, if you're here because your dog is your person.
-If you're here because you've been told you love too hard.
-If you're here because you finally found a place that gets it:
+So if you're here because your dog is your person.
+If you're here because you have been told your whole life that you love too hard and feel too much.
+If you're here because you just want to be somewhere that finally, finally gets it:

 DISCLAIMER